Jehoram in the Bible

 Verse ConceptsChariotsAttacking With ChariotsIsrael FleeingDuring One NightThe Nations Attacked

-And the rest of the acts of Jehoram, and all that he did, are they not written in the Book of the Matter of the Days of the Kings of Judah?
+The rest of the acts of Jehoram and everything that he did, are they not written in the Book of the Chronicles of the Kings of Judah?

 Verse ConceptsHistorical Books

-And Jehoram slept with his fathers and was buried with his fathers in the city of David.
-And Ahaziah his son reigned in his place.
+Jehoram slept with his fathers [in death] and was buried with them in the City of David.
+Ahaziah his son became king in his place.

 Verse ConceptsBuried In The City Of DavidKings Of All Israel Or Judah